-The guide has been prepared for the Restaurant Association of Nova Scotia (RANS) with the support of the Nova Scotia Department of Economic and Rural Development and Tourism.
+The guide was prepared for the Restaurant Association of Nova Scotia (RANS) with the support Tourism Nova Scotia in 2014, with minor updates in 2018.
 It draws from a document originally prepared in the late 1990s with substantive new material added, particularly on running a restaurant.
 The project was coordinated by the Economic Planning Group.
-Content was prepared by Jane Wright (owner of the former jane's on the common) and Katelyn Bourgoin (RedRiot | Brand Strategist) with input from Chef Wayne McKay (Menu Tools).
+Content was prepared by Jane Wright (owner of the former jane's on the common) and Katelyn Bourgoin (RedRiot | Brand Strategist) with input from Chef Wayne McKay (Menu Tools) and Kerra AuCoin Mansfield.